Spring 2016 Semester

 · textbook – Chemistry in Context, by American Chemical Society (any edition)

-· online access to Connect (free with new textbook purchased from SMC bookstore, or purchase separately for $85)
+· online access to Connect (free with new textbook purchased from SMC bookstore, or purchase directly from site)

-· worksheets pack - purchase from instructor at second lecture, $5
+· worksheets pack - purchase from instructor at second lecture

 Required lab materials: